-Home Depot was started in 1978 by avid DIYers Bernie Marcus and Arthur Blank after they were fired from Handy Dan Home Improvement.
-They dreamed of a hardware warehouse store that would offer a huge array of merchandise at reasonable prices with highly trained staff to guide customers at every skill level through any home project.
+The Home Depot was started in 1978 by avid DIYers Bernie Marcus and Arthur Blank after they were fired from Handy Dan Home Improvement.
+They envisioned a hardware warehouse store that would offer a huge array of merchandise at reasonable prices with highly trained staff to guide customers at every skill level through any home project.

-With help from a few others, Marcus and Blank opened the first store in 1979, and the business plan paid off.
-By 1981, it went public and as of 2021, it employs about 500,000 employees and has 2,200 stores in three countries.
+With help from a few others, Marcus and Blank opened the first store in 1979 and the business quickly grew.
+Trained staff who could not only sell but also teach was a game changer.
+By 1981, The Home Depot went public and as of 2021, it employed about 500,000 employees with more than 2,000 stores in three countries.

 The Home Depot offers kitchen remodel services, from small changes to full kitchen remodels.
 With a full remodel, customers have the option to change the layout of the entire space.

 The Home Depot’s website includes a useful cost guide for its kitchen remodel service.
 Remodel costs vary depending on the product options, kitchen size, extent of renovation, etc. This resource is helpful for potential customers as price often determines the direction and scale of a remodel.

 The two common forms of financing customers choose to use through The Home Depot are the consumer credit card or the The Home Depot Project Loan.
 Credit worthiness will determine the options for financing and The Home Depot’s financing options can only be used at The Home Depot.
 The credit card may be a good fit for you if you have the self-discipline to pay off the balance before the introductory time period is over.